cheesechompers3d/merge-fellas/content/games/animal-rampage-3d.md

     - question: "Are there different game modes?"
       answer: "Yes!
 The game offers multiple modes including Story Mode with structured missions, Free Roam for unlimited destruction, and Time Attack challenges for competitive players."
     - question: "How often is the game updated?"
       answer: "We regularly update Animal Rampage 3D with new content, including additional animals, missions, and features based on player feedback and community suggestions."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Animal Rampage 3D in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Animal Rampage 3D and will respond to your inquiry promptly."